monkeydluffy772/racedetector/docs/USAGE_GUIDE.md

 A: Standard Go race detector requires CGO (ThreadSanitizer C++ library). `racedetector` is 100% Go, works without CGO, perfect for Docker containers and cross-compilation.

 **Q: Is this production-ready?**
-A: Phase 6A MVP (current) is a proof-of-concept.
-Full production-readiness targeted for Q1 2026 (after Phase 2 runtime integration).
+A: Yes! v0.2.0 is production-ready for testing and development.
+Not recommended for production deployments due to performance overhead.

 ### Installation